Jesse Plemons

 Jesse Plemons Biography

-Jesse Plemons began appearing on TV at the age of three, starting with commercials.
-In 2006, Plemons played a central character in the teen series "Friday Night Lights," which became an important step for his subsequent breakthrough.
+Jesse Plemons started his TV career at just three years old, beginning with commercials.
+In 2006, Plemons landed a key role in the teen series "Friday Night Lights," which proved crucial for his later breakthrough.

 Plemons gained fame after portraying the sociopath Todd Alquist in the fifth season of "Breaking Bad."
-Over the next decade, he worked with Steven Spielberg and Martin Scorsese, received Emmy and Oscar nominations, and also found personal happiness—his collaboration on the second season of "Fargo" brought him closer to actress Kirsten Dunst.
+Over the next decade, he collaborated with Steven Spielberg and Martin Scorsese, earned Emmy and Oscar nominations, and found personal happiness too—working on "Fargo's" second season brought him together with actress Kirsten Dunst.

 Jesse Plemons